 - 1. The child will receive a verbal warning from the Headteacher with appropriate actions; a request that parents come into school to discuss the problem will follow. - 2.
-A very serious problem may result in parents being asked to take their child home for the rest of the day while appropriate action is considered. - 3.
+A very serious problem may result in the child being isolated from class or parents being asked to take their child home for the rest of the day while appropriate action is considered. - 3.
 A repeated, significant breach of behaviour, across an identified period of time, will result in a formal written warning to parents, shared with all stakeholders, outlining next steps if the child's behaviour does not improve. - 4.
-If the problem continues then an exclusion will be enforced, in consultation with the Governing Body and the Local Authority.
+If the problem continues then an may be exclusion will be enforced, in consultation with the Governing Body, the Local Authority and the most up to date guidance. - 5.
+If no marked improvement is evident then permanent exclusion will be considered, in consultation with the Governing Body and Local Authority. - 6.
+Where necessary, at any point considered to be appropriate and supportive of the child's needs and safeguarding, a case conference involving parents and support agencies will take place.